Shane Legg: DeepMind

 Demis Hassabis and Shane Legg first met in 2009 at University College London, where Legg was a postdoctoral researcher.

 In 2010, Legg cofounded the start-up DeepMind Technologies along with Demis Hassabis and Mustafa Suleyman.
 DeepMind Technologies was bought in 2014 by Google.
 After the merge with Google Brain in 2023, the company is now known as Google DeepMind.

-According to a 2017 article, a significant part of his job as the chief scientist was to supervise recruitment, decide where DeepMind should focus its efforts, and to lead DeepMind's AI safety work.
+According to a 2017 article, a significant part of his job as the chief scientist was to supervise recruitment, to decide where DeepMind should focus its efforts, and to lead DeepMind's AI safety work.

 As of July 2023, Legg works at Google DeepMind as the Chief AGI Scientist.

 Awards and honors

-Legg was awarded the $10,000 prize of the Canadian Singularity Institute for Artificial Intelligence for his PhD done in 2008.
+Legg was awarded the $10,000 prize of the Singularity Institute for Artificial Intelligence for his PhD done in 2008.

 Legg was appointed Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours for services to the science and technology sector and to investment.